angello0926/Project-1/trial/code-structure.md

 4. Tetriminos Stacking
     4.1 Stop when reaches the bottom line
-    4.2 Stop when reaches another Tetriminos
+        4.1.2 check each coordinates , if any row of them >last row no., store it 4.2 Stop when reaches another Tetriminos
+        4.2.1 for each row of the coordinates, check whether

 5. Scoring
     5.1 Lines finished